atolab/zenoh-web/content/docs/manual/access-control.md

 - `usernames`: list of usernames to be matched with the authentication config of remote instances.
 Refer to [User-Password authentication](../user-password) for how to setup this authentication mechanism.

 To produce all possible combinations that characterize a subject configuration, the Cartesian product of the `interfaces`, `cert_common_names` and `usernames` lists is calculated.
 This allows for items within the same list to be considered a logical `OR`, and items across different lists to be considered a logical `AND`.
-To demonstrate these logical combinations, below is an example of a subject configurations and its internal representation.
+To demonstrate these logical combinations, below is an example of a subject configuration and its internal representation.

 ```json5
 {